Lightning Deal

 Using MLILY’s Fresh and Cool Technology, BambuCool Memory Foam is infused with Bamboo, which absorbs excess moisture i.e. sweat.
 This means you stay dry all night long, without that sticky summer night feeling.
 You won’t get too hot or too cold, but stay at the right temperature.

 For really hot sleepers, we’d suggest pairing a mattress with one of these features with a cooling mattress topper, which can be removed in the winter if you start to get too cold.
-We also have a range of cooling duvets and pillows - you can read about our favourites in our guide to the Best Cooling Bedding For Hot Sleepers.
+Alternatively, if you currently have a memory foam mattress, you may want to discover our tips on keeping your memory foam mattress cooler, while you search for your next mattress.

 If you’re worried about memory foam mattresses retaining heat, you should look for one that mentions ‘open-cell’ in its description or has an additional cooling feature, such as cool gel.